alexpawlowski/fem-term-project/README.md

 # fem-term-project
-Code to build FEM solver
+Repository to build a general FEM solver.

+The code will be tested to solve 2 different FEM problems that are simpler than the capabilities of the FEM solver